How To Create WCF Rest Services In Asp.Net

 RestSer.svc Part -

-Below is the Rest service .svc part where you have to mention factory attribute and set the value (System.ServiceModel.Activation.WebserviceHostFactory) as shown below -
+Below is the Rest service .svc part where you have to mention factory attribute and set the value (System.ServiceModel.Activation.WebserviceHostFactory) as shown below -This is required for communication with UriTemplate and makes fake URL host according to UriTemplate.

 Need to change binding protocol (webHttpBinding) as rest service call over webHttpBinding protocol only.